Deep Vein Thrombosis (DVT) Misdiagnosis

 We are here to listen and give advice about what action to take.

 Blood clots are serious and often life threatening.
 Talk to a medical malpractice attorney if you or a loved one suffered from undiagnosed DVT.
-Call 612.587.2925 or send an email for a free consultation.
-Our attorneys represent clients in Minnesota, Wisconsin and North Dakota.
+Call 612.255.6576 or send an email for a free consultation.
+Our attorneys represent clients in Minnesota and Wisconsin.